 Xerox Receives ENERGY STAR® Program’s Highest Honor

-Xerox is honored to have received the 2021 ENERGY STAR® Partner of the Year Award, the U.S. Environmental Protection Agency’s (EPA) and the U.S. Department of Energy’s premier award.
+Xerox is honored to receive the ENERGY STAR® 2022 Partner of the Year Award, the U.S. Environmental Protection Agency’s (EPA) and the U.S. Department of Energy’s premier recognition, for the second consecutive year.

 Demonstrate best practices across the organization;